dev-sidd-16/Vulkan_tutorials_triangle/README.md

-Code to understand VulkanAPI via turoial on https://vulkan-tutorial.com
+Code to understand VulkanAPI via tutorial on https://vulkan-tutorial.com